How to find out how much mortgage you qualify for

 Below is an example of how different multiples can affect how much how much mortgage you can get.

-If you have more than one income, this usually means you’ll able to afford a higher mortgage as the most lenders are willing to offer home loans based on 3-4 times the total salary of every applicant, some will go up to x5, and a minority will stretch to x6, under the right circumstances.
+If you are applying for a mortgage with someone else, lenders will take both incomes into account when calculating your affordability.
+This usually means you’ll be able to afford a higher mortgage as most mortgage lenders are willing to offer home loans based on 3-4 times the total salary of each applicant, some will go up to x5, and a minority will stretch to x6, under the right circumstances.

-To find out how much you can afford, it’s always best to talk to one of the advisors we work with, they’re experts when it comes to finding mortgages, even if you have bad credit, and it won’t cost you anything or leave marks on your credit rating.
+To find out how much you can afford, it’s always best to talk to one of the advisors we work with, they’re experts when it comes to finding mortgages, even if you have bad credit.
+Make an enquiry for a free, no obligation chat.

 No!
 Most lenders would only be willing to offer you a mortgage based on a higher income multiple (x5 or x6 your salary) if they deem the level of risk acceptable.

-Put simply, the more deposit you’re able to put down, the lower the risk the lender is taking on, so it’s often worth putting down more than the minimum if you’re hoping to convince a mortgage provider to offer you a higher income multiple.
+Put simply, the more deposit you’re able to put down, the lower the risk the lender is taking on.
+Because of this, it’s often worth putting down more than the minimum if you’re hoping to convince a mortgage provider to offer you a higher income multiple.

 Most lenders will expect a minimum of 10% deposit for a residential property, although some will be happy with just 5% under the right circumstances.

 You should also keep in mind that the more deposit you’re able to save up, the less you will need to borrow to buy the property you’ve got your eye on.

 Bad credit can drive up the level of risk a mortgage application involves, especially if it’s a severe issue such as a recent bankruptcy, repossession or a CCJ.
 If you have any of these problems on your file, some lenders might offer unfavourable rates, lower income multiples or even turn you away altogether.